ADSkor/StarWars/README.md

 # StarWars

-This App just a Sample of experience
+This App just a Sample of experience (January 2023)